Counting Subgraphs in Degenerate Graphs: Introduction

 \begin{definition}[$\alpha$-acyclic hypergraph] A hypergraph $F$ is called \textup{$\alpha$-acyclic} if there exists a tree $T$ whose vertices are the hyperedges of $F$, such that the following condition is satisfied: for all $e_1,e_2,e \in E(F) = V(T)$, if $e$ is on the unique path in $T$ between $e_1$ and $e_2$, then $e_1 \cap e_2 \subseteq e$. \end{definition} Hypergraph $\alpha$-acyclicity was introduced by Beeri, Fagin, Maier, Mendelzon, Ullman and Yannakakis \cite{BFMMUY} in the early 1980s in connection with relational database schemes, and has subsequently been widely studied.
 For further information, we refer the reader to \cite{BFMY,B-B}.
 Note that in the special case that $F$ is a graph, $\alpha$-acyclicity is equivalent to being a forest.

-Next, one associates to each directed acyclic graph $\vec{H}$ a hypergraph which captures the {\em reachability structure} of $\vec{H}$.
+Next, one associates to each directed acyclic graph\footnote{We note that directed acyclic graphs arise naturally in the context of counting subgraphs in degenerate graphs.
+Indeed, many of the known counting algorithms \cite{CN,BPS,Bressan} begin by orienting the edges of the given $\kappa$-degenerate input graph $G$ according to some {\em degeneracy ordering}, thus obtaining an acyclic directed graph $\vec{G}$ in which all out-degrees are at most $\kappa$.
+Then the task becomes to compute $\hom(\vec{H},\vec{G})$ for every acyclic orientation $\vec{H}$ of $H$.
+Summing these directed homomorphism counts then gives \nolinebreak $\hom(H,G)$.} (or DAG, for short) $\vec{H}$ a hypergraph which captures the {\em reachability structure} of $\vec{H}$.
 For a vertex $u$ in a directed graph $\vec{H}$, we denote by $R(u)$ the set of vertices that are \textit{reachable} from $u$ (namely, the set of all $v \in V(\vec{H})$ such that there is a directed path from $u$ to $v$).
 Note that $u \in R(u)$.
-Recall that any directed acyclic graph (DAG) has at least one source (i.e. vertex of in-degree $0$).
+Recall that any DAG has at least one source (i.e. vertex of in-degree $0$).
+Given a DAG $\vec{H}$ with source vertices $u_1,\dots,u_r$, define an associated hypergraph $\FHdir$, as follows: the vertices of $\FHdir$ are the vertices of $\Hdir$, and the hyperedges of $\FHdir$ are the sets $R(u_i)$ for $1 \leq i \leq r$.
+Using this definition (and with a slight abuse of terminology), we can now define what it means for a DAG or an undirected graph to be $\alpha$-acyclic.